anmaurya001/chat-to-3d/README.md

 There are two ways to install and run the application:

 ### Method 1: Docker Installation (Recommended)
+Can also use pre built docker image.
+Refer to the usage section after step 1.

 1. Clone this repository:
 ```bash